The fastest way to write and debug Playwright tests

 Matchers: toContainText, toHaveText, toBeVisible, toBeHidden, toBeAttached, toBeEnabled, toBeDisabled, toBeChecked, toHaveValue, toHaveAttribute, toHaveCount, toHaveURL, toHaveTitle

-Supports negation (not checkbox) and editable assertions.
+Supports negation (not checkbox), editable assertions, and AI-suggested assertions.

 Recorder